fyne-io/developer.fyne.io/tutorial/keypress-on-entry.md

 }
 ```

-With this, the entry now performs a custom action that will be executed when the `KeyDown()` event occurs in our GUI program.
+With this, the entry now performs a custom action that will be executed when the `TypedKey()` event occurs in our GUI program.

 In the end, the resulting code could look something like this: